CalabreseLab/hmseekr/README.md

 #### intersect the bedfiles

-before intersecting, it is always good to sort the bedfiles
+Before intersecting, it is always good to sort the bedfiles
 ```
 sort -k1,1 -k2,2n chr16_queryA_4_viterbi.bed > chr16_queryA_4_viterbi_sorted.bed

 sort -k1,1 -k2,2n Rev_chr16_queryA_4_viterbi.bed > Rev_chr16_queryA_4_viterbi_sorted.bed
 ```

-intersect the bedfiles.
+Intersect the bedfiles.
 Here we use -s to enforce the intersection on the same strand.
 The name and score for the intersected region will be inherited from the -a input.
 For example, -a has the entry: chr1 0 10 fwd 0.9 + and -b has entry: chr1 5 12 rev 0.2 +.
 The intersected region will be reported as: chr1 5 10 fwd 0.9 +.
 If this operation needs to be changed, please refer to the [intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html) function website.

 ```
 # load the module if working on HPC